 With the fears that the power vacuum would lead to anarchy and a possible military takeover, Mark then had a meeting with the Senators who had an educational background in Law and they reached a compromise by adopting the Doctrine of Necessity.

 “The doctrine of necessity is the basis on which extra-legal actions by state actors, which are designed to restore order are found to be constitutional.”

 Therefore, on Tuesday, February 9, 2010, the Red Chambers of the Senate and the Green Chambers of the House of Representatives, like a clock’s hands at twelve o’clock, joined hands and passed a resolution which empowered the Vice President, Dr. Goodluck Jonathan, as the Acting President and Commander-in-Chief of the Armed Forces.

 Mr. Acting President, Sir!

 They were right.
-There’s no provision of such action in the Nigerian Constitution which empowered the National Assembly to pass such resolution.
+There’s no provision for such action in the Nigerian Constitution which empowered the National Assembly to pass such a resolution.

 Nevertheless, Jonathan’s lawyers had anticipated this.
 The Acting President got wind that the embattled AGF had been working behind the scenes to challenge the ruling in court which, ceteris paribus, he was bound to win because the Constitution does not provide for an Acting President through a transfer of power to the Vice President by the National Assembly.

 “What is your take on the National Assembly to make me the Acting President and Commander-in-Chief?”
-Jonathan asked Aondoakaa after he had summoned the later to his office.
+Jonathan asked Aondoakaa after he had summoned the latter to his office.

 “I think it is a good decision, sir.”